 R1C51: Without any data to estimate this, I can only assume this is a realistic error estimate.
 The study site stream is extremely well mixed given the high slope and energetic flow.
 Our motivation was mainly to quantify sediment yields to coral reef areas, and so our focus was particles that would stay in suspension in fairly calm water, long enough to be transported from the stream mouth to corals.
 Hence, we did not do any depth-integrated sampling.
 52. L485-486 How did you arrive at 5% error associated with interpolation between SSC samples?
 Also, you have estimated your grab sample error as 3% - do you think this is a realistic error in terms of representation of the average SSC in consideration of the depth-concentration profile expected for the flow fields and particle size distribution characteristics that you encountered?

 R1C52: The 5% error was taken from the DUET-H/WQ lookup table, default value (values can range from 0-21%) (Harmel et al., 2009).
 Considering SSC values of grab samples regularly exceeded 1,000 mg/L we’re considering 3% errors of 30 mg/L or more.
-I don’t know if that is realistic or not since I don’t think we have the data to answer this question.
 See our response to R1C52.
 53. L486-487 Was sample analysis error estimated from replicates, on the basis of known compounded measurement precision, or simply assumed?

 R1C53 Errors were taken from DUET-H/WQ software Lookup Tables, using default values, unless they were from the models provided in the Appendices.
 We did not do replicate sample analysis.
 54. L487-489 Did your SSC-turbidity models meet the basic assumptions for attributing a single error estimate to dependent variable estimates produced over the entire independent variable domain (i.e homoscedastic and normally distributed residuals)?
 Also, as these models are buried in an appendix, the reader has no knowledge at this point as to their basic formulation (log-linear?
 Basic assumptions for regression met?).
 See Helsel and Hirsch (2002) for guidance on regression assumptions and error estimates from regression.
 As the MS is long, it makes sense to shunt methodological details to an appendix, but such fundamental details should still be reported in the main text.